 We aim to offer you fast and affordable user feedback.
-To achieve this goal, we recruit real people from online panels (such as Amazon Mechanical Turk) matching the demographics that you specified.
-We then ask each of these testers to view the URL that you've provided and request to them to answer multiple questions about it.
+To achieve this goal for you, we recruit real people from online panels (such as Amazon Mechanical Turk) matching the demographics that you specified.
+We then ask each of these testers to view the URL that you’ve provided and request to them to answer multiple questions about it.

 After the desired number of high-quality responses are in, your feedback is converted into a comprehensive report that will be sent to your email inbox (so you don’t need to create an account).